Tuesday, January 7, 2025

 Wednesday, June 5, 2024

-Amanda Knox re-convicted of slander in Italy in case linked to her quashed murder conviction
+Amanda Knox re-convicted of criminal slander in Italy in case linked to her quashed murder conviction

 I've been following Amanda Knox's case for years.
 (I even took students to one of the courtrooms in Florence.)
 The lesser-known charges were criminal defamation of police (overturned) but years ago she was convicted of that crime when she mentioned a bartender as a possible suspect.
 Recently, the European Court of Human Rights ruled that her confession was coerced so she just went back to court to clear that – a decade ago, she was sentenced to 3 years (but got time served since she was in jail for 4 years) and then left the country.
 The lower court just ruled against her.
 (There will be an appeal.)